 Why is it essential to reduce the homework burden on students and teachers as well?
 With the changing world, it’s the moment where doing homework is not as significant as it was.
 There are new teaching and learning techniques teachers can use to ensure maximum profitability for the students.
-However, studies indicate that assigning homework does more harm than good; therefore, there are better ways of enhancing the learning that can substitute the traditional ways of doing homework.
+However, studies indicate that assigning homework does more harm than good, unless kids get professional help with their assignments at 123 Homework; therefore, there are better ways of enhancing the learning that can substitute the traditional ways of doing homework.

 A plan for breaking the traditional homework routine includes:

 The best way of communicating with parents is by talking to them in a face-to-face scenario instead of writing them a letter.
 You can do this by creating a PowerPoint presentation that explains the details as you work through the parents’ idea.
 Because homework almost certainly creates division in families, most (if not all) parents will be on board.
 Doing so also allows you to respond to any questions or concerns the parents might have on such a move.